Central Thailand University

 Application and Deadlines

 This trip is open to all students and recent graduates.
-The deadline for applying to the programme is 31st March 2018 and we will let you know if you have been accepted within two weeks (assuming all documentation and references all received).
+The deadline for applying to the programme is 4th March 2018 (now extended until 31st March) and we will let you know if you have been accepted within two weeks (assuming all documentation and references all received).
 Application is no guarantee of acceptance.
 Contact us for more info or complete the application form below if you’ve already made up your mind.

 Turner House, 54 The Avenue, Southampton, SO17 1XQ